Inclusion, Diversity, Equity & Alignment (IDEA)

 Learn More

 Workforce equity is foundational to all efforts focused on advancing and achieving health equity.
-This requires a multi-faceted approach, with our greatest chance for success coming through the engagement of our current and future associates.
+This requires a multifaceted approach, with our greatest chance for success coming through the engagement of our current and future associates.
 We must go beyond providing high-quality care to cultivating and expanding local and regional partnerships to help build our talent and leadership pipeline programs.
 Sharing our expertise with the next generation of associates, from those on the front lines caring for children and families to those converting innovative ideas into real-world action and policy, this is essential to creating the healthiest generations of children and a better future for our country.

 IDEA Scholars Program

 The IDEA Scholars Program began in 2012 and has evolved over time to align with our Culture and Talent foundational imperative as a part of our organizational strategic plan.
 This program is critical to building diverse talent and leadership pipelines that will give us an advantage in identifying future associates early in their careers and power our growing talent needs well into the future.
-IDEA Scholars work directly with associates on a project for 10 weeks or 6 months to effect change and positively reduce health care disparities.
+IDEA Scholars work directly with mentors on a project for 10 months to effect change and positively reduce health care disparities.
 They engage in weekly seminars where we encourage discussion on emerging topics within the field and expose scholars to the nuances of a future career in health care.
 Applications for this program open in the fall with selections occurring in the spring.

 For more information or to express interest please contact us at IDEA@nemours.org